 Introduction.

-How did the idea of holding a lesson, an environmental action and this conference come about ?
+How did the idea of holding a lesson, environmental action and this conference come about? ?

-In September of this academic year, we traditionally went on an excursion into nature in order to study water, air and soil.
+This September school year We traditionally went on an excursion into nature to explore water, air and soil.
 Every time we see a serious anthropogenic impact - large piles of garbage, the basis of which is plastic packaging.
-And we wondered if our planet would be completely wrapped in plastic.
-Do we really need such packaging, why does it accumulate so much in the environment, is there a possibility of recycling it at the present time?
+And we wondered if our planet would end up completely wrapped in plastic.
+Do we really need such packaging, why does so much of it accumulate in the environment, is it possible to recycle it at present?

 We will try to answer these questions during our conference.